bluetiger9/SmtpClient-for-Qt/README.md

 - plain text and HTML (with inline files) content in emails

-- multiple attachments and inline file (used in HTML)
+- multiple attachments and inline files (used in HTML)

-- diferent character (ascii, utf-8, etc) sets and encoding methods (7bit, 8bit, base64)
+- diferent character sets (ascii, utf-8, etc) and encoding methods (7bit, 8bit, base64)

 - error handling